7:190 Student Behavior

 No disciplinary action shall be taken against any student that is based totally or in part on the refusal of the student’s parent/guardian to administer or consent to the administration of psychotropic or psychostimulant medication to the student.

 School officials shall limit the number and duration of expulsions and out-of-school suspensions to the greatest extent practicable, and, where practicable and reasonable, shall consider forms of non-exclusionary discipline before using out-of-school suspensions or expulsions.
 School personnel shall not advise or encourage students to drop out voluntarily due to behavioral or academic difficulties.
 Potential disciplinary measures include, without limitation, any of the following:

 - Return of property or restitution for lost, stolen, or damaged property.

 - In-school suspension.
 The Building Principal or designee shall ensure that the student is properly supervised.

 - After-school study or Saturday study provided the student’s parent/guardian has been notified.
 If transportation arrangements cannot be agreed upon, an alternative disciplinary measure must be used.
 The student must be supervised by the detaining teacher or the Building Principal or designee.

 - Community service with local public and nonprofit agencies that enhances community efforts to meet human, educational, environmental, or public safety needs.
-The District will not provide transportation.
+The System will not provide transportation.
 School administration shall use this option only as an alternative to another disciplinary measure, giving the student and/or parent/guardian the choice.

 - Seizure of contraband; confiscation and temporary retention of personal property that was used to violate this policy or school disciplinary rules.